Advice from our Award partners to assist you in completing your application

 Cotton Research and Development Corporation

 CRDC invests along the entire cotton supply chain - from the farm to the customer.
-One of CRDC’s core focus areas under its new Strategic RD&E Plan 2018-23 is its investment in building the adaptive capacity of its people – enhancing cotton’s scientific research capability, acquiring new talent, and facilitating the local and global exchange of ideas.
-As such, CRDC supports and rewards young scientists for their exploration of concepts and creation of new knowledge in the pursuit of scientific breakthroughs – like the 2017 Science and Innovation Award recipient Dr Priscilla Johnston who is helping cotton growers make the most of available water resources through the introduction of a new ‘smart’ polymer; and the 2018 recipient Rhys Pirie, who is helping growers optimise resource efficiency and improve their environmental impact through his focus on re-purposing organic wastes, such as cotton gin trash.
+One of CRDC’s core focus areas under its Strategic RD&E Plan 2018-23 is its investment in building the adaptive capacity of its people – enhancing cotton’s scientific research capability, acquiring new talent, and facilitating the local and global exchange of ideas.
+As such, CRDC supports and rewards young scientists for their exploration of concepts and creation of new knowledge in the pursuit of scientific breakthroughs – like the 2018 recipient Rhys Pirie, who is helping growers optimise resource efficiency and improve their environmental impact through his focus on re-purposing organic wastes, such as cotton gin trash; and the 2019 recipient Dean Brookes who is helping growers scan their irrigation water for trace amounts of DNA left behind by pests and pathogens - a potential new way to quickly identify difficult-to-find cotton pests.

-CRDC strongly believes in investing in the cotton industry’s most important resource – people – to help it achieve its vision: powering the success of Australian cotton through world-leading RD&E. For more, visit the
+CRDC strongly believes in investing in the cotton industry’s most important resource – people – to help it achieve its vision: powering the success of Australian cotton through world-leading RD&E. For more, visit www.crdc.com.au

 CSIRO Biosecurity digital innovation